 Saved Out of the World

-Biblical salvation is directly linked to actually living out the Kingdom like Jesus said (Matthew 5:44-45).
+Biblical salvation is directly linked to actually living out the Kingdom as Jesus said (Matthew 5:44-45).
 This is precisely because Biblical salvation has little to do with life after death (though it does some), but has a lot to do with life right now.
 Because of this, when Jesus uses the term “eternal life” he often uses this term in the present tense.

 Jesus knew that all people, in the past, present, and future, are drowning in the pagan cultures of the nations they live in.
 According to Scripture, every nation of the world is controlled by Satan (1 John 5:19).
 Because of this, Jesus announced the arrival of a new nation.
-Those who wish to be saved out of the nations they live in, can have citizenship in this new nation.
+Those who wish to be saved out of the nations they live in can have citizenship in this new nation.

 The nation Jesus proclaimed is founded upon very specific principles and has a specific culture that must be lived out (read the Sermon on the Mount in Matthew 5-7).
 There is a huge difference between nations of the world and the nation of Jesus.
 Salvation, according to the Scriptures, seems to be heavily focused on being saved from an old way of living, and saved into a new way of living, a way of life that Jesus described as “eternal.”
+The Gospel is the good news announcement that Christ’s nation has arrived and you can become a citizen.

 How Not To Be Saved

 For those who reject the ways of the Jesus Nation, for those who oppress the poor, for those who reject the immigrant, those who refuse the way of nonviolent enemy love, those who refuse to live out the culture of the Kingdom right now, it would be a stretch to say they are “saved” in the Biblical sense of the word.
 Until they put down their guns, feed the hungry, and welcome the immigrant, they have not yet entered God’s Kingdom and begun living in it.
-They may have “asked Jesus into their heart” but they have not yet joined the Kingdom— and that is what salvation is about.
+They may have “asked Jesus into their heart” but they have not yet joined the Kingdom—and that is what salvation is about.

 Jesus made his most difficult command, nonviolent enemy love, a requirement for being a part of his Kingdom, and thus, a requirement for being saved.

 Salvation is not a transaction that is once and for all, taking place totally within one’s heart.
 It does begin in the heart, but salvation doesn’t end there.
 Salvation is a process that needs to be continually worked out (Philippians 2:12-13).
-It is not possible to be saved if one is not actively striving to be obedient to Jesus and the culture of the his nation.
+It is not possible to be saved if one is not actively striving to be obedient to Jesus and the culture of his nation.
 Scripture speaks very clearly about this (Matthew 7:21-23).

 Maybe You Don’t Want To Be Saved

 Many American Christians don’t want to be saved.
 When faced with the reality that their citizenship, loyalty, and patriotism for America absolutely must be abandoned for citizenship, loyalty, and patriotism for another nation, they would rather not.
 But that is what salvation is; it is the offer of citizenship in a new nation that will outlast all others (Philippians 3:20; Hebrews 11:13; 1 Peter 1:17).
-Like a drowning person thrown a life preserver, some would rather just keep their head under water and go down with the sinking ship.
+Like a drowning person thrown a life preserver, some would rather just keep their head underwater and go down with the sinking ship.

 Salvation is less about your after-life and more about your now-life.